mjbagaoisan/BruinMarketplace/api/documentation.md

 # API Documentation

 REST API for BruinMarketplace.
-All endpoints are served from the Express backend at `http://localhost:3001` and are prefixed with `/api` unless noted otherwise.
+All endpoints are served from the Express backend at `http://localhost:3001` and are prefixed with `/api`

 ## Base URL